 ‘Nationally recognised training’ refers to training that is based on a national training package or accredited course which results in a person receiving a formal qualification or Statement of Attainment issued by a Registered Training Organisation.
 This includes Australian Apprenticeships.

-To nominate, the small employer must meet the Conditions of Entry requirements and employ 19 or fewer full-time equivalent employees.
+- employ 19 or fewer full-time equivalent employees.

 Nominations will not be accepted from: